fdcfergrup/ZK-Aadhar/README.md

     npm run dev
     ```

-Open your browser and navigate to http://localhost:3000
+Open your browser and navigate to http://localhost:5173

 ## How to Use

 1. **Connect:** Start the application and connect your wallet
 2. **Upload:** Provide your Aadhaar PDF for verification
 3. **Verify:** Complete the zero-knowledge proof generation
-4. **Done:** Receive your anonymous verification proof
+4. **Done:** Receive your Zero Knowledge verification proof

 ## Development